Skip to main content

 Here is what matters to children and families

-The people who support me have access to all the things, places and processes they need to be able to do a good job.
+The people who support me have everything they need to do their job well.

 I don’t miss out on good, healthy, and fun childhood things when the people who support me think about, and plan for, my safety.